heig-vd-dai-course/heig-vd-dai-course/10-docker-and-docker-compose/COURSE_MATERIAL.md

 containers require root privileges to run.
 Some containers requires access to the Docker daemon.
 This is usually explicitly stated in the documentation of the container.

+### Ignore files

+When building an image, Docker will send the build context to the Docker daemon.

+The build context is the directory that contains the Dockerfile.
+To ignore files that are not needed to build the image, you can create a `.dockerignore` file in the build context.
+The `.dockerignore` file is similar to the `.gitignore` file.

+This can be useful to ignore files such as the `target` directory of a Maven project or private keys so that they are not sent to the Docker daemon.

 ### Summary